The Coarse Geometric $\ell^p$-Novikov Conjecture for Subspaces of Non-positively Curved Manifolds

-Recently, an $\lp$ analog of the coarse geometric Novikov conjecture for $1<p<\infty$ was introduced in \cite{CN}.
-Although the $\lp$ analog of the coarse Novikov conjecture has no known geometric or topological applications when $p\neq 2$, this study contributes to the general interests of understanding of the $K$-theory of some operator algebras.
-For example, Zhang and Zhou proved that $K$-theory for $L^p$ Roe algebra of a finite asymptotic dimensional metric space does not depend on $p$ in \cite{ZZ}.
-More related references are included in \cite{CN}.
+Recently, an $\ell^p$-analog of the coarse geometric Baum-Connes assembly map for $1<p<\infty$ was introduced in \cite{ChungNowak}; see also \cite{ZZ}.
+An important impetus behind this generalization is the unpublished work of G. Kasparov and G. Yu on the $L^p$-Novikov and Baum-Connes conjectures (cf. \cite{Kas2013}), together with earlier works of Lafforgue's Banach $KK$-theory \cite{Lafforgue} and the discovery of G. Yu \cite{Yu05} that all Gromov hyperbolic groups, which include plenty of groups with Kazhdan's property (T), admit a proper affine isometric action on an $\ell^p$-space for some $p\geq 2$.
+Other similar $L^p$-assembly map has been considered in \cite{Chung} by Y. C. Chung.
+And closely related to these problems, rigidity and $K$-theory of $\ell^p$-Roe-type algebras have also be studied by Y. C. Chung and K. Li \cite{ChungLi18,ChungLi19}.

+The $\ell^p$-version of the geometric Novikov conjecture is a natural analog of the classical conjecture obtained by considering algebras of operators on $\ell^p$-spaces.
+While applications to geometry and topology have yet to be found when $p\neq 2$, there is motivation in the coarse geometric $\ell^p$-Novikov conjecture coming from comparison with the classical case, and the intrinsic interest in comparing $K$-theories of different completions of a given algebra.